Rahm Emanuel: White House chief of staff

 According to Jonathan Alter's book, The Promise, Emanuel opposed Barack Obama's plan for a broad health care reform, but Obama overrode him.
 Emanuel advocated a smaller plan because it could get bi-partisan support.
 Emanuel wanted to expand coverage for children, and increase the number of single mothers eligible for Medicaid.
 For that reason, it was dubbed "the Titanic plan", a reference to the priority given to saving women and children during the sinking of the Titanic.
 Reportedly, House Speaker Pelosi had to convince Obama on the health care initiative after Emanuel dramatically scaled it back.
 Emanuel has since apologized for his role, saying, "Thank God for the country, he didn't listen to me", after the Supreme Court upheld "ObamaCare" in 2012.

 As chief of staff, Emanuel would make his staff laugh.
 During a staff meeting, when Chief Technology Officer Aneesh Chopra gave uniformly upbeat reports, Emanuel is said to have looked at him and said: "Whatever you're taking, I want some."
-Emanuel had a hand in war strategy, political maneuvering, communications and economic policy.
+For a time, his desk had a nameplate reading "Undersecretary for Go Fuck Yourself", though it was removed after Michelle Obama expressed her dislike of it.
+Emanuel had a hand in warstrategy, political maneuvering, communications and economic policy.
 Bob Woodward wrote in Obama's Wars that Emanuel made a habit of telephoning CIA Director Leon Panetta and asking about the lethal drone strikes aimed at Al Qaeda, asking, "Who did we get today?".

 In 2010, Emanuel was reported to have conflicts with other senior members of the president's team and ideological clashes over policy.
 He was also the focal point of criticism from left-leaning Democrats for the administration's perceived move to the center.
 By September 2010, with the Democrats anticipating heavy losses in mid-term elections, this was said to precipitate Emanuel's departure as chief of staff.